dcunited001/dcunited001.github.io/_graphics/2017-02-19-subglyph-evading-censorship-and-studying-glyphic-drift.md

 Internet Archive, they could use Subglyph to encode them before overlaying them on meme images and, finally, storing them on the archive.
-This ensures that the problem of data discovery is sufficiently hard and not too hard as with cryptography.
+This ensures that the problem of data discovery is sufficiently hard, but not too hard, as cryptography requires preservation of a key to reconstitute and can't be serendipitously rediscovered.

 > Another great idea for preserving crucial data: put a USB stick on a
-> fucking comet and let it sail out of the Oort Cloud.
+> fucking comet and let it sail out to the Oort Cloud.
 It would need a
 > basic solar-powered faraday cage for protection against ionizing
 > radiation.